mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/06-tracing.md

 - `moduleName`: The name of the Mondrian module.
 - `operationName`: The name of the Mondrian function being executed.
-- Semantic conventions attributes like `code.function` and `code.namespace` are often added automatically.
+- Semantic convention attributes like `code.function` and `code.namespace` are often added automatically.

 This built-in context, combined with the spans you create for specific operations, provides a detailed view of request processing within your Mondrian application, integrating smoothly with OpenTelemetry-compatible observability platforms.